espocrm/documentation/docs/development/orm.md

 ```

 ### Get value

 ```php
 $fieldValue = $account->get('fieldName');
 ```

 ### Has value

+Checks whether attribute is set.
+Note: If it's set to `NULL` it will return `true`.

 ```php
 $fieldNameIsSet = $account->has('fieldName'); // true or false
 ```